 Here is everything you need to know about snipe hunting.

 Want to go on a snipe hunt?
 If you're from the United States, you've likely been a victim of this practical joke at some point when you were younger.
-This American tradition of leading someone unexpectedly into a wild goose chase on moonless nights has origins stretching all the way back to the 1800s.
+This American tradition of leading campers unexpectedly into a wild goose chase on moonless nights has origins stretching all the way back to the 1800s.